Key Points

 - Itchy paws

-Sometimes these symptoms are due to other health conditions, and your vet will be able to guide you to the best treatment.
+Of course, many of these symptoms can be caused by other health conditions, and your vet will be able to guide you to the correct diagnosis and treatment.

 At what age do dogs and cats start showing signs of food allergies?

-If you have a hunch your pet might be showing symptoms, don’t let their age deter you from seeking treatment.
+If you have a hunch your pet might be showing food allergy symptoms, don’t let their age deter you from seeking treatment.

 Dog breeds prone to food allergies